techequitycollaborative/2025-ai-bills-analysis/README.md

 ![Bill success overview](plots/bill_success_overview.png)

 ## Bill success by topic
-Some bills had more than one assigned topic, so the data here totals to move than 71.
+Some bills had more than one assigned topic, so the data here totals to more than 71.

 ![Bill success overview](plots/bills_by_topic.png)

-## Failed bills status
-Of the bills that failed to reach the Governor's desk, how far in the process did they go?
-At what stage were bills stalling?